michael-wall/liferay-2fa/readme.txt

 Intro
 **************************************

 This project adds 2 Factor Authentication to Liferay DXP 7.1 with QR Code support.
+See this blog post for screenshots: https://community.liferay.com/blogs/-/blogs/adding-2fa-to-liferay-dxp-7-1

 It uses the Time-based One-Time Password algorithm (TOTP), which computes a one-time password using a user specific shared secret key and the current time.
 TOTP is widely used in two-factor authentication systems.